4np/UitzendingGemist/README.md

 - a (free) Apple Developer account (signup [here](http://developer.apple.com))
 - a [USB-C cable](http://www.apple.com/nl/shop/product/HHSP2ZM/B/belkin-usb-c-naar-usb-a-oplaadkabel?fnode=85) to connect your Apple TV to your Apple Computer

+_Note: as of the summer 2016 Apple has reduced the free Developer account provisioning from 90 days to a mere 7 days, which means when you are using a _free_ Apple Developer Account the application [will expire every 7 days](http://mybyways.com/blog/new-limitations-imposed-on-free-apple-developer-account) after which you need to re-deploy the app (make sure to keep your bundle identifier the same for your favorites to stick).
+The _paid_ Apple Developer Accounts do not have a time based limitation._

 ## 1. Xcode

 The code was developed in [Xcode 8.0](https://itunes.apple.com/nl/app/xcode/id497799835?mt=12) ([alternative link](https://developer.apple.com/xcode/download/)) so you need at least to have that version installed.
 Continue with the following steps when you have finished installing ```Xcode``` as the next steps require a finished installation.